Acanthomorpha: Fossil record and evolutionary history

 Some otoliths, calcium carbonate structures that form the ears of fishes, have been found from the Jurassic Period that may belong to acanthomorphs, but the oldest body fossils from this taxon are only known from the middle of the Cretaceous Period, about 100 million years ago.
 Acanthomorphs from the early Late Cretaceous were small, typically about 4 centimeters long, and fairly rare.
 Toward the beginning of the Cenozoic era, they exploded in an adaptive radiation, so by the time their fossils begin appear more frequently in Eocene-aged strata, they had reached their modern diversity of 300 families.

 Recently discovered fish scales from Poland suggest that the oldest acanthomorphs occurred in the Late Triassic.

-Some examples of extinct acanthomorph genera include: